Get the right travel insurance

 - Print a copy of your travel insurance policy, your policy number and an emergency contact telephone number.

-- Take an EHIC card if you're going to Europe.
+- Take a EHIC if you're going to Europe.

 Find out more about travel insurance